zodern/meteor-up/README.md

 You can use an array to deploy to multiple servers at once.

 To deploy to *different* environments (e.g. staging, production, etc.), use separate Meteor Up configurations in separate directories, with each directory containing separate `mup.js` and `settings.json` files, and the `mup.js` files' `app` field pointing back to your app's local directory.

-### Accessing the Database

-You can't access the MongoDB from outside the server.
-To access the MongoDB shell you need to log into your server via SSH first and then run the following command:

-    docker exec -it mongodb mongo <appName>

-> Later on we'll be using a separate MongoDB instance for every app.

 ### Multiple Deployments